Poster presentations are a concise, cost-effective, and convenient way to participate in scientific discourse.

 2. Print your poster

-We recommend printing your poster at the School of Engineering IT Poster Printing Services (Danforth Campus) before October.
+We recommend printing your poster at the FedEx Office in The Link (Medical School Campus) before October.

 The printing cost at the School of Engineering is about $50.